OpenMS/OpenMS-docs/docs/index.rst

 to enable rapid algorithm development.
 OpenMS supports the Proteomics Standard Initiative (PSI) formats for MS data.
-The main contributors of OpenMS are currently the Eberhard-Karls-Universität in Tübingen, the Freie Universität Berlin, and the ETH Zürich.
+The main contributors of OpenMS are currently the Eberhard-Karls-Universität in Tübingen, the Freie Universität Berlin, and the University of Toronto.

 Contents
 --------